Baby I: Composition

 Lyrically, the song is "a confession on Grande's behalf admitting a special love for someone and how she can't formulate her strong feelings into words."
-Regarding this matter, Grande said that she could related to the song's lyrics because she is "so awkward and so flustered."
+Regarding this matter, Grande said that she could relate to the song's lyrics because she is "so awkward and so flustered."
 Also, the song's composition has a remix of Deep Note from THX.